JuliaPlots/PlotDocs.jl/docs/contributing.md

 ### PlotDocs

-This is the home of this documentation.
+PlotDocs is the home of this documentation.
 The documentation is built using the "material" theme in "mkdocs".
 For those contributing documentation (to the `docs` directory of PlotDocs), it must be subsequently built and deployed using the following instructions:

 ```
 # Note: the site is built inside the PlotDocs.jl repo, but then deployed to the JuliaPlots organization page